Response of a baryon-charged medium to energetic partons: Conclusions

 We ignored the discrete exchange of baryon number between the jet parton and the medium, focusing on the continuous exchange of energy and momentum.
 For single partons as well as ``di-jets'' consisting of two back-to-back partons, we explored the hydrodynamical propagation of the deposited energy-momentum and the resulting distortions in energy density, net baryon density, and the hydrodynamic flow profile.
 We saw that the medium response is associated with Mach-cone-like structures in the energy and baryon density, temperature and chemical potential, but not the ratio $\alpha=\mu/T$.
 This last feature is explained by the lack of baryon-doping from the jet parton, combined with the conformality of our EoS and our assumed lack of dissipation in the background medium, which (via the law of baryon number conservation) implies identical hydrodynamic flows for energy-momentum and net baryon number.
 In a conformal ideal fluid that evolves isentropically $\mu/T$ is constant along the expansion trajectories, and as the heat caused by the deposited energy propagates outward in a Mach cone shaped sound wave, the baryon chemical potential follows along.
 Only in the immediate vicinity of the energetic parton's trajectory, where energy is added to the fluid but no baryon number, is the ratio $\mu/T$ visibly affected.

 Using the Cooper-Frye algorithm we computed the modifications caused by the medium response of the identified hadron spectra emitted from an isothermal freeze-out surface.
 We identified peak-like structures in the azimuthal angular distribution caused by the energetic parton(s) and discussed their specific features in the context of the Mach-cone-shaped compression waves and the trailing rarefaction wake induced in the medium.
 We also observed that the hydrodynamic flow induced by the jet parton(s) moves hadrons to larger transverse momenta, more strongly so for the heavier baryons than the lighter mesons, leading to a depletion at small $p_T$ and an enhancement at larger $p_T$.
 We found that net-baryon conservation in the fluid medium leads to different manifestations of these phenomena for baryon-charged (net) protons and for uncharged mesons.
 We also noted that the dependence of $\qhat$ on the baryon chemical potential causes an increase of the parton energy loss in baryon-charged fluids, especially in the vicinity of the quark-hadron phase transition, increasing all observed medium response effects by typically 50\%.
-Nonetheless, none of the medium effects and spectra modifications caused by the hydrodynamic response to the energetic parton(s) amounted to more than a few permille of the background fluid properties.
-Measuring them experimentally will be a challenge.
+Nevertheless, none of the medium effects and spectra modifications caused by hydrodynamic response to the energetic parton(s) exceeded about a percent of the background fluid properties.
+While our study confirms the in-principle observability of identified particle signatures of jet-induced Mach cones, measuring them experimentally with sufficient precision for an unambiguous theoretical confirmation of their origin continues to be a challenge.

 Finally, we studied the thermal vorticity generated in the fluid by the medium response.
 We found that induced flow effects dominate by about an order of magnitude over contributions to the thermal vorticity arising from additional temperature gradients in response to the deposited energy-momentum.
 The structures observed in this work could be interpreted as the vestiges of the ``smoke rings" recently observed in Refs.~\cite{Lisa:2021zkj, Serenone:2021zef}.
 These rings surround the trajectory of the energetic parton as it plows through the medium.